haris-75/datumbrain.github.io/about.md

 permalink: /about/
 ---

-## About

 Datum Brain is a cutting edge endeavor that specifically caters to the latest technologies.
 We have centered our skills and done extensive work in the following three disciplines; Big Data, Machine Learning and Artificial Intelligence.

-Our extensive R&D along with hands on expereince on the latests innovations grants you a solution that is perfectly fit for your use case.
+Our extensive research & development along with hands on expereince on the latests innovations grants you a solution that is perfectly fit for your use case.

 ## Why choose us?